 The bus driver suffered the trauma of seeing the man killed by his bus as there was no way to stop the vehicle in time.
 The man’s body was crushed and fatally injured by the rear wheel of the large vehicle.
 The man had lowered himself onto the road only two metres from the oncoming bus.
 Eye witness reports, collected by Thai police, indicated that the man had earlier tried to kill himself by throwing himself in the way of oncoming cars but his attempts failed when the cars changed direction or swerved in order to avoid impacting the crazed man on the road.

-Italian man throws himself from escalator at Asoke’s Terminal 21 shopping centre in Bangkok
+Italian man throws himself from an escalator at Asoke’s Terminal 21 shopping centre in Bangkok

 Italian reunited in December with Thai girlfriend